 - Use Laughter – Nothing shows anxiety who’s the boss like laughter!
 Whether you use playful laughter or just play their favorite funny movie on the car ride there, sometimes laughter truly is the best medicine.

-- Toys – So many children suffer from anxiety now days that toy manufacturers have made special toys to help children cope.
+- Toys – So many children suffer from anxiety nowadays that toy manufacturers have made special toys to help children cope.
 Everything from fidget spinners to gooey stress balls could be a fun way for your child to release the jitters while sitting in the dental chair.
 You could also consider bringing a weighted anxiety blanket to the dentist with you.

 All Out of Options?

-If you child simply can’t face the idea of sitting in the dental chair, you should consider sedation dentistry.
+If your child simply can’t face the idea of sitting in the dental chair, you should consider sedation dentistry.
 Plenty of people, even adults, opt for sedation dentistry because of anxiety, phobias, or special needs.
 Sedation is really the only sure way to ensure your child won’t panic in the dental chair.

 St. Louis Sedation Dentistry